nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 7. MDNS - specify/setup MDNS interface for local discovery

-## Components which is needed for a custom platform.
+## Components which are needed for a custom platform.

-First of all, the Nabto Edge implementation files need to be included in the development tool/ide of the new platform.
+First of all, the Nabto Edge implementation files need to be included in the development tool/IDE of the new platform.

-The specific needed list of files can be seen in nabto_files.cmake which also could be used for IDEs capable of using cmake.
+The specific needed list of files can be seen in `nabto_files.cmake` which also could be used for IDEs capable of using cmake.

-Once this is done, the Nabt Edge system needs to be supplied with knowledge of the platform/hardware it is running on.
+Once this is done, the Nabto Edge system needs to be supplied with knowledge of the platform/hardware it is running on.
-3 major files need to be examined for this.
+3 major files need to be examined for this:

 ### `api/nabto_device_platform.h`
 This file contains 3 functions: an init, a deinit and a stop